omooooori/flutter_package_browser/README.md

 - Browse the list of packages from pub.dev
 - View detailed information about each package (description, versions, publisher)
-- Open homepage or repository links in a browser
+- Open the package page on pub.dev in a browser
 - Built with Riverpod (state management) and GoRouter (navigation)

 ## Environment